dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      of the stream.

-     The type of the result string is chosen so that the string can contain characters of *input-stream* ’s element type.
+     The type of the result string is chosen so that the string can contain characters of *input-stream* 's element type.
 For example, if the element type is `<byte-character>`_, the string will be a :drm:`<byte-string>`.